okteto/compose-getting-started/README.md

 $ cd stacks-getting-started
 ```

 The Voting App is a simple web application implemented using Python, with Redis for storage.
-Execute the command below to deploy the application in your Kubernetes cluster:
+The `okteto-stack.yml` file contains the [Stack manifest](https://okteto.com/docs/cloud/stacks#manifest-reference) of the Voting App.
+Deploy the Voting App by executing:

 ```console
 $ okteto stack deploy --wait